Władysław Rubin: Biography

-Władysław Rubin was born in Toky, Ternopil Oblast, Ukraine, to Ignacy Rubin and his wife Tekla Saluk.
+Władysław Rubin was born in Toky, now in Ternopil Oblast, Ukraine, to Ignacy Rubin and his wife Tekla Saluk.
 He studied at Jan Kazimiers University in Lviv and the University of Saint Joseph in Beirut, Lebanon.
 During World War II, Rubin was arrested and interned in a forced labour camp, joining the Polish Army after his release.
 Ordained to the priesthood by Archbishop Rémy-Louis Leprêtre, OFM, on 30 June 1946, he then did pastoral work with Polish refugees in Lebanon until 1949.
 Rubin furthered his studies at the Pontifical Gregorian University in Rome from 1949 to 1953, when he resumed his pastoral ministry among Polish refugees, this time in Italy.
 From 1959 to 1964, he was rector of the Pontifical Polish College in Rome.

 On 17 November 1964, Pope Paul VI appointed Rubin Auxiliary Bishop of Gniezno and Titular Bishop of Serta, as well as delegate of Cardinal Stefan Wyszyński for the spiritual care of Polish émigrés.
 He received his episcopal consecration on the following 29 November from Cardinal Wyszyński, with Archbishop Karol Wojtyła and Bishop Stefan Bareła serving as co-consecrators, in the church of Sant'Andrea al Quirinale.
 From 1964 to 1967, Rubin served as rector of the church and residence of St. Stanisław in Rome.
 On 27 February 1967, he was named Secretary General of the World Synod of Bishops.

 Pope John Paul II created him Cardinal-Deacon of Santa Maria in Via Lata in the consistory of 30 June 1979, and appointed him Prefect of the Congregation for the Oriental Churches on 27 June 1980.
 From 1980 to 1983, Cardinal Rubin was a member of the General Secretariat of the Synod of Bishops.
 He later stepped down as Prefect of the Congregation for the Oriental Churches on 30 October 1985, after five years of service.

 Rubin was elevated to a cardinal priest, with the same titular church, on 26 November 1990, but died two days later in Vatican City, at age 73.
 He is buried in the Cathedral of St. Stanislaus in Lubaczów.